About

 A company profile and curriculum vitae is available on request.

-My career has tended to be entrepreneurial, developing original concepts for niche lifestyle brands.
-I resonate with brands who instil a sense of purpose and design discipline as an important motivation for their work.
-I admire brands who create beautifully crafted products that are human-centered, with consideration for the end-user and our planet.
+My career has tended to be entrepreneurial, developing original concepts for niche brands.
+I resonate with brands who embed a sense of purpose in their design discipline and which provides an important motivation for their existence.
+I admire creators of beautifully crafted products that are human-centered, with a direct correlation to the end-user’s sense of satisfaction and consideration for our planet.

-I prefer to focus on the social benefits that good design can bring to others, rather than the profitable gain.
+I prefer to focus on the social benefits that good design can bring to the end user, rather than the profitable gain it may bring to shareholders.
 I help and mentor young designers starting their own brands and who share a desire to create an environmentally sound footprint.

 I value authenticity and integrity over imitation.
-I feel attracted to people with a natural incidental style, rather than those who chase consumer trends.
-I resist technology that seeks to replicate human attributes and feel a great aversion to the A.I. world of human avatars that seems likely to infiltrate our future society.
+I feel attracted to people who possess a natural, incidental style, rather than those who seek to draw attention upon themselves or chase consumer trends.
+I resist technology that seeks to replicate human attributes and I feel a great aversion to the A.I. world of human avatars, which as I write, seem destined to infiltrate our future society.
+Soulmachines is not a cool company.

 I endorse holistic design-thinking.
 During the design creation phase I consider the environmental impact and social responsibility within the supply chain and strive to reduce the need to discard or throwaway clothing & textile products.
-I do this by creating timeless products that are quality driven and encouraging their frequent use and then repair.
-I personally like to wear the same set of clothes until they physically wear out.
+I do this by creating timeless products that are quality driven and I encourage their frequent use and lifetime repair.
+I personally enjoy repeatedly wearing the same set of clothes until they physically wear out.
+I believe it puts less stress on the planet.
+I also find the process of identifying fault-lines incredibly informative as a designer.

 My principal desire is to help bring progressive change to the fashion industry.
-I share the overriding concerns about global supply chains, which often conceal how and where goods are made.
+I share the overriding concerns about global supply chains that often conceal how and where goods are made.
 The willing instigators of such practises often adopt a blind moral code and fail to consider the impact either on our planet or how the garment workers are treated within the manufacturing process.
+I also wish to bring behavioural change to consumers who view consumption of new materials as an anti depressive.
+This sadly leads to the emergence of throwaway fashion, with huge volumes of clothing textiles dumped in bins and landfills, leeching toxic chemicals into the soil and water table in faraway continents.

-Am passionate about ‘localism’ in business models and concepts that directly connect people with their place.
-I consider this a type of urban activism that benefits our social wellbeing.
+Am passionate about ‘localism’ in business models and concepts that directly connect people to their home place.
+I consider this a type of urban activism that subdues the reliance on the aviation industry and benefits our social wellbeing.

 I take inspiration from many different aspects of our living world and am fascinated by New Zealand’s tuataras.
-These creatures being the only living species on earth to have survived when the dinosaurs died out.
-Born with a third eye for extra periphery vision and hearts that beat just once per minute, they remain the true survivors on this earth.
-While the dinosaurs dominated the landscape and seemed to demand all of the attention, they did not possess the tuataras evolutionary ability to adapt, especially to climate change.
-A lesson we can all learn from.”
+These fascinating creatures are the only living species on earth to have survived when the dinosaurs died out.
+Born with a third eye for extra periphery vision, the ability to hear without external ears and hearts that beat just once per minute, they remain our planet’s greatest survivors.
+While the dinosaurs once dominated the landscape, demanding all of the attention with their sheer size, they did not possess the clever tuataras evolutionary ability to adapt, especially to climate change.
+A lesson we can all try to learn as climate change is now upon us. “

 Brands & Projects